aikatz/sketch-city/docs/finalrobotdesign.md

   ```

-When testing out microhone circuit, our oringial code from Lab2 was no longer working.
-We believe this has to do with changing the clock prescalar for the ADV.
-Eventually, we used the treasure dection code to determine the 660hz tone the microphone needs to hear.
-Passing the anlaog input from the microphone, and processing the Foruier transforms make it eay to identify the tone frequecny by seeing which bin has the largest magnitude.
+When testing out microphone circuit, our original code from Lab 2 was no longer working.
+We believe this has to do with changing the clock prescalar for the ADC.
+Eventually, we used the treasure detection code to determine the 660hz tone the microphone needs to recogniize.
+Passing in the analog input from the microphone, and processing the Fourier transform make it easy to identify the tone frequency by seeing which bin has the largest magnitude.

- After protoying the circuit on a breadboard and determining tis consitinent ability to ditsiugish betwene different frequency treasures, we moved the entire eamplifier circuit to a protoboard.Insert code here
+ After protoying the circuit on a breadboard and determining its ability to distinguish between different frequency treasures, we moved the entire eamplifier circuit to a protoboard.

 Here's a link to a video of our robot detecting a treasure (note the white LED flashing).
 In the competition we successfully detected all but one of the treasures.
 Video of treasure detection: https://drive.google.com/file/d/1KSAKfEoOMPxYLgtcHFr16oRDtnY1DGQH/view?usp=sharing